Nitesh000/Personal-portfolio/README.md

 ### Description

-This is just a personal portfolio which i am working on mainly while watching 'sonny sangha' and with it i am try to lean the sanity.io and many more things.
+This is just a personal portfolio which i am working on mainly while watching `sonny sangha` and with it i am try to lean the sanity.io and many more things.